nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:pups.avif(Not being able to pet them was the most frustrating part of my week.)

-South of Ilulissat is a giant field of over five hundred dogs and pups, barking, playing.
+South of town is a giant field of over five hundred dogs and pups, barking, playing.
 And then without warning, they all howl in unison.
 If there's an official sound to Ilulissat, it has to be the sound of the dogs.